josefsbreakfast/Polaris-Protocol/⚗️_Apothecary/🧪_Temperaments/README.md

 - irony as reputational protection,
 - lurking as risk minimisation,
 - dogpiling as coalition signalling,
+- doomscrolling as uncertainty management,
 - or meme usage as compressed identity communication.

+Some behaviours function primarily as:

+- self-protection,
+- uncertainty management,
+- emotional regulation,
+- or adaptation to high-visibility environments.

 Understanding the function of a behaviour is often more useful than simply condemning it.